 |Weekend Exchange Rates||The interbank exchange rates will be marked up by 1% for most currencies, and 2% for Thai Baht and Ukrainian Hryvnia.|

-It is important to note that for people who travel a significant amount, the interbank exchange rates offered at Revolut are as good as you can hope to achieve, and in order to avoid the weekend fees, it is possible to exchange money during the week and hold it in your Revolut account in the currency of your choice for the weekend.
-This way you have locked in the midweek rate and avoided the additional charges levied at the weekend.
+It is important to note that for people who travel a significant amount, the real exchange rates offered at Revolut are as good as you can hope to achieve, and in order to avoid the weekend fees, it is possible to exchange money during the week and hold it in your Revolut account in the currency of your choice for the weekend.
+This way, you have locked in the midweek rate and avoided the additional charges levied at the weekend.

 In addition, Premium and Metal accounts have inflated limits for spending cash abroad and double the value of free ATM withdrawals for withdrawing cash abroad.
 This can save users both transaction fees and poor FX rates.

 Deposit and withdrawal review

 True to their low-cost model, Revolut has kept all deposits and withdrawals completely free of charge.